KatherineMichel/python-and-django-resources/README.md

 https://groups.google.com/forum/#!topic/django-developers/8b-wxEzWO3c/discussion
 https://github.com/django/django/pull/2947 | Team organization by aaugustin · Pull Request #2947 · django/django

-https://twitter.com/brettsky/status/1141114303736475648 | Brett Cannon on Twitter: "Ever wanted to help fund the development and maintenance of the Python language and/or CPython interpreter?
-Now you can! 😊https://t.co/WAfwLmRxtm (we also have a matching "Sponsor"button now at https://t.co/0iHX4YRK9b that takes you to the same page)"
 -->

 ## Python and Django PEPs and DEPs